firasd/vibesbench/README.md

 # Vibesbench: What does AI sound like?

 Vibesbench is a conversational AI benchmark.
-The sample converstions explore AI models&rsquo; fluency and linguistic pragmatics.
+The sample conversations explore AI models&rsquo; fluency and linguistic pragmatics.

 ### 2025_W/godfather